aleflabo/PREGO/README.md

 Description of the steps needed to prepare the data for the Step Anticipation branch.

 Step Recognition predictions:
-- place the predictions (after aggregation) of the Step Recognizer in the `step_anticipation/data/predictions` folder
+- place the predictions (after aggregation) of the Step Recognizer in the `step_anticipation/data/predictions`
 - the file should have the following structure:
 ```
 {